-- Please remember to try on clothing ahead of time!
-There is nothing worse than realizing the day of that you do not have the proper/necessary undergarments, etc!
+- Please remember to try on your clothing ahead of time!
+There is nothing worse than realizing the day of that you do not have the proper and necessary undergarments, etc!
 This includes colored bras under light colored shirts (as well as the same issues with bottoms).

-- In addition, if you’re not comfortable in what you are wearing there is a very good chance that this will come across in your pictures.
+- In addition, if you’re not comfortable in what you are wearing this will come across in your pictures.
 Take your time selecting the perfect outfit for you!

 I hope you found these tips helpful in planning for your family photography session!
 Don’t forget to share this post with the rest of your family so you are all ready for your beautiful family pictures!

 And remember – you’re never fully dressed without a smile!